Sotty75/sdl-prototype/development_diary.md

 Next time I would like to on implementing some movement, for example using the Joypad as an input, and eventually start working on a collision detection routine.

+## September 20, 2025

+Let's move on in writing some code to finally move the sprite on the screen.
+I will implement a struct to bring to a higher level the information related to the position of an actor and eventually the speed, and obviously this struct will be called actor.

+We need a file specifically to handle this data.
+So the actor will represent a moving object on the screen.
+Since I will use some vector calculations to handle the position and velocity of objects on the screen, I looked for a library for this particular purpose and decided to select the cglm library, providing me a set of data types optimized for vector and matrix calculations.
+I am going to consider also including the Chipmunk2D physics engine that looks particularly useful in adding physics for the game.

+In the end I spent most of my time implementing and testing the Gamepad support for the game, as I need some input to drive the movements of the character.

 ## Later

 - Controlling the sprite with the keyboard and the controller